fumedpodcast/fumed/README.md

 `README.md` is this file.

+## Setting the site domain in GitHub Pages

+It is controlled by a variable in the GitHub project settings.
+You can set it [here](https://github.com/fumedpodcast/fumed/settings/secrets/actions).
+The value is set and editable in the `EXT_DOMAIN` key.

 ~~I will pull the articles based on tag applied~~ ~~Order the homepage plays in the opposite order?
 I will set a variable to make it easy to flip back and forth.
 Default to start with trailer or eps or 1 - will show how.~~
 RSS parser for episodes - good to have